c-smile/awesome-programming/README.md

  # awesome-programming
-Revelations of experienced kamikazes of programming
+Revelations from experienced kamikazes of programming

 > [If builders built buildings the way programmers wrote programs, then the first woodpecker that came along would destroy civilization.](https://murphyslaws.net/by_topic.htm)